DS3Lab/AutoMLBench/README.md

 # AutoMLBench

-We conduct a benchmark over several popular AutoML platforms --- Google Could AutoML, Amazon AWS Autopilot, Azure Automated ML and Oracle Data Science.
+We conduct a benchmark over several popular AutoML platforms, Google Could AutoML, Amazon AWS Autopilot, Azure Automated ML and Oracle Data Science.
 For reproducibility, we make all datasets and code public.